Difference Between Mac and IP Addresses

 |Usually, the Mac address is separated by colons.||The IP address is separated by dots.|

-Both Mac address and IP address is important for a device to function efficiently in a network.
+Both Mac address and IP address are important for a device to function efficiently in a network.
 While IP address functions more hardware-oriented, Mac address uniquely identifies the device in the local network.

-Mac address physically connects the device to the network and IP address connects the device logically.
+Mac address physically connects the device to the network, and the IP address connects the device logically.
 The IP address helps in routing the data to the proper device that has a Mac address.
-IP address gives information about the system being connected to the network whereas Mac does not.
+IP address gives information about the system being connected to the network, whereas Mac does not.
 Communication locally is done by the Mac address.
 Globally the devices are identified by IP addresses.
 It’s good to have an understanding of both addresses.